What is Systemic Psychotherapy?

 Looking at the Social Context

 A defining feature of systemic therapy is working in what’s called a “multi-person setting.”
 This means that if it seems helpful, significant others – such as family members, partners, or friends – can be included in the sessions.
 This allows misunderstandings to be cleared up, shared solutions to be developed, and relationship dynamics to be addressed directly.
-Despite initial hesitation, joint conversations often prove beneficial for all involved and can accelerate change in the therapy process.
 Of course, it’s entirely up to you if and when this might feel right for you.

 Solution-Oriented & Resource-Enhancing